 The launch of THE LINK website (www.thelink.space) is the first milestone in an ambitious plan to make Joondalup an innovation hub through a new collaboration between local government and the university sector.

 Exercise can help reduce depression and anxiety in cancer patients new research has found.

-The ECU media newsletter is emailed to journalists fortnightly during semester.
-This summer edition includes experts on heat stress, office parties and keeping kids safe online.
+The ECU media newsletter is issued fortnighly to news desks and reporters during semester.
+This edition includes experts on NAPLAN, an Indigenous treaty and online gaming.